robertbeal/docker-minidlna/README.md

 # minidlna

-Container-ised multi-arch builds of Minidlna, using tini (for init) and su-exec (for file permissions) that can be run in read-only mode.
+Container-ised multi-arch builds of Minidlna using su-exec (for file permissions) that can be run in read-only mode.

 ```bash
 docker run \